The Warriors (film): Plot

 Cyrus, charismatic leader of the Gramercy Riffs, the most powerful gang in New York City, requests that 100 of the city's gangs each send nine unarmed delegates to Van Cortlandt Park for a midnight summit.
 The Warriors, a gang from Coney Island, send a delegation consisting of "warlord" (leader) Cleon; "war chief" (second-in-command) Swan; enforcer Ajax; scout Fox; graffiti artist Rembrandt; music-man Snow; bearer Vermin and soldiers Cowboy and Cochise.
 Cyrus proposes a citywide truce and alliance to the assembled crowd, allowing the gangs to control the city together since they collectively outnumber the police by three to one.

 Most of the gang members applaud this idea, but Luther, the unbalanced and sadistic leader of the Rogues, shoots Cyrus dead as the NYPD arrive to raid the summit.
 In the chaos, Luther realizes that Fox witnessed his actions; after failing to shoot him, he falsely accuses the Warriors of responsibility.
-Cleon denies the assassination, however he is viciously attacked by the vengeful Riffs, leaving his fate unknown.
+Cleon denies the assassination, however he is viciously attacked by the vengeful Riffs, killing him.
 Meanwhile, the other Warriors escape to Woodlawn Cemetery, unaware that they have been implicated in Cyrus's killing.
 Masai, Cyrus's second-in-command in the Riffs, puts out a "dead or alive" bounty on the Warriors through a radio DJ.
 To Ajax's disappointment, Swan takes charge of the group as they try to get home.

 The Turnbull ACs spot the Warriors and try to run them down with a modified school bus, but they escape and board the MTA New York City Subway.
 On the ride to Coney Island, the train is stopped by a building fire alongside the tracks, stranding the Warriors in Tremont.
 Setting out on foot, they encounter the Orphans, who are insecure about their lowly status as they were excluded from Cyrus's meeting.
-After Mercy, the girlfriend of the Orphans' leader, instigates a confrontation, Swan throws a Molotov cocktail, and the Warriors run to the nearest subway station.
+After Mercy, the girlfriend of the Orphans' leader Sully, instigates a confrontation, Swan throws a Molotov cocktail, and the Warriors run to the nearest subway station.
 Impressed and desperate to escape her depressing neighborhood, Mercy follows the Warriors.